BCAA Benefits For Fat Loss & Muscle Gain

 But, in general, you want to take them either before, during, or after your workouts – or a combination of all 3.

-For instance, you might choose to sip a BCAA shake during your workout (as many guys do), and then have one after your workout.
+For instance, you might choose to sip a BCAA shake during your workout (as many people do), and then have one after your workout.

-Some guys just choose to have one before and after their workouts, so that they don’t have to lug around a protein shaker to the gym.
+Some people just choose to have one before and after their workouts, so that they don’t have to lug around a protein shaker to the gym.

 In terms of quantity, you want to be getting at least 5 grams of leucine with every dosage.